 Note: Providing self-identification information is voluntary, and you may decline to answer any of the questions in this form.
 However, we encourage all individuals to complete this in its entirety in order to help the University track progress toward the creation of a more equitable, diverse, and inclusive environment.

-An Indigenous person in Canada, as recognized in the Constitution Act, 1982, is a person who identifies with First Nation (Status/Non-Status), Métis, or Inuit cultural, and/or ancestry background.
+An Aboriginal person in Canada, as recognized in the Constitution Act, 1982, is a person who identifies with First Nation (Status/Non-Status), Métis, or Inuit cultural and/or ancestry background.

 Do you consider yourself an Indigenous Person?